-The Biden Administration has signaled a renewed focus on mitigating the effects of climate change as demonstrated through executive orders, the U.S. rejoining the Paris Climate Accords and announcement of a "whole government" approach to climate change efforts.
-In addition, Congressional Democrats have announced their intent to pursue climate mitigation measures and clean energy actions as a legislative priority.
-AMP continues to actively review and track legislative proposals, draft bills, hearings, and regulatory activity that impacts GHG emissions, clean energy standards or climate activity.
+The Biden Administration continues to focus on mitigating the effects of climate change as demonstrated through executive orders, the U.S. rejoining the Paris Climate Accords and announcement of a "whole government" approach to climate change efforts.
+In addition, Congressional Democrats prioritized climate mitigation measures and clean energy actions as evidenced through recent passage of the Inflation Reduction Act.
+AMP continues to actively review and track legislative and regulatory proposals, submit comments, draft bills, hearings, and regulatory activity that impacts GHG emissions, clean energy standards or climate activity.